Connect with us

 Tobago House of Assembly (THA) Chief Secretary, Farley Augustine is expected to declare the situation a Tier 3 level disaster today.
 This will prompt the President of the Republic of Trinidad and Tobago, Christine Kangaloo, to declare the situation a national emergency, as it will move beyond the capacity of the THA.

-The Environmental Management Agency (EMA) and the Institute of Marine Affairs (IMA) are assisting and supporting the preliminary assessment along Tobago’s coastline following a major oil spill on Wednesday.
-Samples of the oil have been collected by the IMA for fingerprinting and analysis to determine its origin.
-This was confirmed by the Ministry of Planning and Development in a statement issued on Friday.
+Scarborough, Tobago – February 10, 2024 – Following a major oil spill off Tobago’s coastline, the Environmental Management Agency (EMA) and the Institute of Marine Affairs (IMA) are actively supporting the preliminary assessment.
+The IMA has collected oil samples for “fingerprinting” and analysis to determine its origin, a critical step confirmed by the Ministry of Planning and Development in a statement issued on Friday.

-Both agencies have been on the ground actively supporting and collaborating with the Tobago Emergency Management Agency (TEMA) and other key stakeholders.
-Additionally, the EMA has guided the proper disposal of oil-contaminated materials, including sargassum seaweed.
+Minister Pennelope Beckles expressed deep concern regarding the oil spill’s impact on Tobago’s natural resources.
+She noted that her Ministry, which oversees the EMA and IMA, has been receiving frequent updates from both agencies.
+These agencies have been on the ground, actively supporting and collaborating with the Tobago Emergency Management Agency (TEMA) and other key stakeholders.
+Additionally, the EMA has provided guidance on the proper disposal of oil-contaminated materials, including sargassum seaweed.
+Minister Beckles pledged her continued commitment to closely monitor the situation and provide all necessary support.

-On Wednesday 07th February, Lambeau fishermen sited an overturned vessel in waters near Cove Estate.
-It was further discovered that an oil-like substance was leaking from the vessel.
-The substance has since spread across the entire southeastern coastline.
+The incident began on Wednesday, February 7th, when Lambeau fishermen sighted an overturned vessel in waters near Cove Estate.
+It was then discovered that an oil-like substance was leaking from the vessel, which has since spread across the entire southeastern coastline of Tobago.

-A Remote Operated Vehicle (ROV) will be deployed from the Coast Guard Base in Scarborough to the site of the ship-wrecked vessel today, to capture footage essential for determining the International Maritime Organization (IMO) number of the vessel and to identify the source of the leakage.
+To aid the investigation, a Remote Operated Vehicle (ROV) will be deployed today from the Coast Guard Base in Scarborough to the shipwrecked vessel’s site.
+This mission aims to capture essential footage for determining the International Maritime Organization (IMO) number of the vessel and to definitively identify the source of the leakage.

-Meanwhile, the Ministry of Energy and Energy Industries (MEEI) dispatched a team of Petroleum Inspectors from its Petroleum Operations Management Division (POMD) to Tobago under the leadership of Mr Marc Rudder, Chief Technical Officer at the MEEI, to assist the THA in containing and managing the oil spill.
+The Ministry of Energy and Energy Industries (MEEI) has dispatched a team of Petroleum Inspectors from its Petroleum Operations Management Division (POMD) to Tobago, led by Chief Technical Officer Mr. Marc Rudder, to assist the THA in containing and managing the oil spill.

-Both Ministers offered continued support and expertise from their Ministries to the THA and TEMA.
-The MEEI personnel were also present and have been participating in and providing expertise in the response exercise.
+On Friday, Minister of Energy and Energy Industries Stuart Young and Senator Rohan Sinanan, Minister of Works and Transport, met with Chief Secretary Augustine.
+Both Ministers offered continued support and expertise from their respective Ministries to the THA and TEMA.
+MEEI personnel were also present, actively participating in and providing expertise for the response exercise.

-Minister Young has approved for Heritage Petroleum Company Ltd. to send resources to Tobago including personnel and equipment, to assist in the response.
-This comes after the MEEI initially requested assistance from Woodside Energy and their approval of the use of a private service contractor (Kaizen Environmental Services Trinidad Ltd) that Woodside Energy had in Tobago with the expertise to deal with containment and clean-up operations.
+Minister Young approved Heritage Petroleum Company Ltd. to send resources, including personnel and equipment, to Tobago to assist in the response.
+This decision followed an initial request from the MEEI to Woodside Energy, which then approved the use of a private service contractor (Kaizen Environmental Services Trinidad Ltd) with expertise in containment and clean-up operations already in Tobago.

 Continue Reading